ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/tut5.rst

 	db = ep.perform_NACETransition(db)

 | The transition does not allow an unique assignment of new codes, which is why the new codes may be stored as list of multiple codes.
 In a consequence, entries might pass your filter, but are not truly part of your requested data.
 You might want to check for these entries, if they really are part of your economic field.
 | You can finde the NACE-Codes in the `NACE Rev.2 <https://ec.europa.eu/eurostat/documents/portlet_file_entry/3859598/KS-RA-07-015-EN.PDF.pdf/dd5443f5-b886-40e4-920d-9df03590ff91>`_ starting at page 63.
-Choosing the right code enables you to filter for your request.
-NACEMainEconomicActivityCode needs a string with the complete NACE Code like '01.46' or list of these Codes.
+Choosing the right code enables you to filter for your request. *NACEMainEconomicActivityCode* needs a string with the complete NACE Code like '01.46' or a list of these Codes.

 .. code-block :: python

 	data13 = ep.f_db(db, NACEMainEconomicActivityCode='35.11')

 | Some groups of NACE codes are stored in the config file.
 You can access them with *get_NACECode_filter()*.
-If the parameter specify is None, which it is by default, you receive a list of dictionaries which have the NACE Codes as list corresponding to the key name.
-You can put specify to on of the keys to receive the value, the list of NACE Codes.
+If the parameter *specify* is None, which it is by default, you receive a list of dictionaries which have the NACE Codes as list corresponding to the key name.
+You can put *specify* to on of the keys to receive the value, the list of NACE Codes.

 .. code-block :: python